mas-bandwidth/yojimbo/BUILDING.md

 ===================

-## Dependencies

-To build libyojimbo from source you need [premake 5](https://premake.github.io/download.html).

-If you are building under MacOSX or Linux, you also need [libsodium](https://github.com/jedisct1/libsodium).

-On MacOSX this is most easily done via "brew install libsodium".
-If you don't have Brew, you can install it from <http://brew.sh>

-On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may need to build it from source.

-Windows users don't need to install libsodium because libyojimbo includes prebuilt sodium libraries.

 ## Building on Windows

+Download [premake 5](https://premake.github.io/download.html) and install the **premake5** executable somewhere in your path.

 If you don't have Visual Studio 2015 you can [download the community edition for free](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx)

-Once you have Visual Studio 2015 and premake5 installed, go to the command line under the libyojimbo directory and type:
+Go to the command line under the libyojimbo directory and type:

     premake5 vs2015